keyATM/keyATM/index.md

 * [Weighted LDA models](articles/pkgdown_files/Weighted_LDA.html)
 * [FAQ](articles/pkgdown_files/FAQ.html)

-## Vignette

 ## How to cite
 *  Shusei Eshima, Kosuke Imai, and Tomoya Sasaki.
 2020. ``Keyword Assisted Topic Models.''
 Working Paper, <a href='http://arxiv.org/abs/2004.05964'>arXiv:2004.05964</a>.
 * Shusei Eshima, Tomoya Sasaki, and Kosuke Imai.
 2019. keyATM: Keyword Assisted Topic Models.
-R package version 0.1.0. https://keyatm.github.io/keyATM/
+R package version 0.2.0. https://keyatm.github.io/keyATM/

 ## How to report a bug
 We recommend you to post bug reports and wish lists on [GitHub Issue](https://github.com/keyATM/keyATM/issues) for faster response.
 It also helps other users.
 When you post, please follow the following format (it will appear as a template in GitHub Issue).